lukegjpotter/cycling-ireland-events-html-parser/README.md

       Cycling Events into POJOs.
 * [x] Expose a REST API to enable the screen scraping to happen when this is called.
 * [x] Parse a resource file to get the all information from an individual Cycling Event.
 * [x] Possible to add Route URL Links from separate CSV File to the Cycling Event.

-### Version 1.0 Features - In Development
+### Version 1.0 Features - Released

 * [x] Write the POJOs, from the parsed Resource File, into a local Postgres Database Using Spring Data.

+### Version 2.0 Features

 * [ ] Then make a production Spring Profile to write them into Heroku's PosgreSQL.

-### Version 2.0 Features
+### Version 3.0 Features

 * [ ] Be able to Screen Scrape directly from the Web Page.
 * [ ] Patch the POJOs in the Database with new information gleamed from the screen scraping.

-### Version 3.0 Features
+### Version 4.0 Features

 * [ ] Set a Timer service that will gather the Event's Registration Link from the Events Page, to make the link available in the database for end user